iiroki/az-func-ts-storage/README.md

 }
 ```

 Data type configuration version is stored as blob metadata.
+(TODO)